eigenform/amdpsp-re/docs/BOOT_PROCESS.md

 These other programs are typically loaded and entered at `0x0001_5000` in unprivileged mode.
-On top of this, the `SVC` exception handler implements a syscall interface exposed to unprivileged programs (via the `SVC` instruction).
+On top of this, the `SVC` exception handler implements a syscall interface exposed to subsequent unprivileged programs.

 Execution in the second-stage bootloader also seems to rely on the particular "boot mode" (i.e. a cold boot vs. various types of warm boot).